moneppo/instructor_code_challenge/README.md

 - Please **choose one** of the back-ends before you proceed.
 Feel free to pick whichever language you feel more comfortable in.

-- Both back-ends contain several errors that commonly made by students, so you will need to do some debugging to ensure they are working correctly.
+- Both back-ends contain several errors that are commonly made by students, so you will need to do some debugging to ensure they are working correctly.

 **Front-end Instructions**